If you run an online ecommerce store or marketplace, your checkout page is arguably the most important feature of your website.

 Another study even confirms that a two-second load time delay on a payment form can lead to a 87% cart abandonment rate.

-Reducing excessive page loading times is very important for mobile devices, such as smartphones and tablets.
+Reducing excessive page loading times is very important for mobile users and devices, such as smartphones and tablets.
 Therefore, it’s essential to remove every aspect of your website pages that can negatively impact its performance, such as:

 To put it simply, your payment form needs to look like it belongs on your website.
 Therefore, if you’re running a vibrant and modern online marketplace, make sure that your payment form and checkout process reflects that.